 MINOR IN ART HISTORY (5 COURSES)

 Five (5) courses from the art history curriculum (ARTH).
 Students are encouraged to discuss their plan with an Art History faculty member.
 At least one (1) course taken must be at the 300-level or higher.

+MINOR IN GRAPHIC DESIGN (5 COURSES)

+Students in the Graphic Design minor will be introduced to the fundamentals of graphic design through hands-on practice with material resources and digital tools.
+Students study design principles theoretically, practically, and gain knowledge from design professionals.
+Students from all majors are welcome.

+ARTS 140 Introduction to Graphic Design OR

+ARTS 230 Digital Tools for Art and Design

+ARTS 216 Interactive Design OR

+ARTS 366 Branding and Identity Design

+ARTS 222 Color and Design

+ARTS 335 Principles of User Experience Design

+ARTS 361 Typography

 MINOR IN MUSEUM STUDIES (5 COURSES)

 Sponsored by the Art and Music, Fashion Design and Retailing, and History departments, this interdepartmental minor requires that students take a minimum of four (4) courses outside of their major subject area, including an internship.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 Please see the Interdisciplinary section of the catalog for course requirements.

 MINOR IN MUSIC (6 COURSES)

 Required Courses (2):